pebble-tree/node-foundationdb/README.md

 ## Usage

-**You need to have the FDB client library on your machine before you can use this node module**.
+**You need to [download the FDB client library](https://www.foundationdb.org/download/) on your machine before you can use this node module**.
 This is also true on any machines you deploy to.
 I'm sorry about that.
-We've been [discussing it](https://github.com/apple/foundationdb/issues/129).
+We've been [discussing it](https://forums.foundationdb.org/t/how-do-bindings-get-an-appropriate-copy-of-fdb-c/311/1).

 #### Step 1

 [Install foundationdb](https://www.foundationdb.org/download/).
-At a minimum you need the client library + C bindings.
+If you have a choice, you only need the client library.

 #### Step 2